TAbdiukov/CISSP-mnemonics/README.md

 * RAID 100 - (At drive level) **1** Mirroring, (At drive-set level) **0** Striping, (At set of drive-sets level) **0** Striping

+## Lockheed Martin - Cyber Kill Chain

+I think a good analogy is Trojan War,

+1. Recon - Greeks analyse Trojan city, culture, forces to find vulnerabilities, and find that Trojans are superstitious.
+2. Weaponization - Greeks design and build an exploit - a Trojan Horse
+3. Delivery - Greeks discreetly deliver a Trojan Horse
+4. Exploitation - Trojans accept the Trojan Horse inside.
+Then, under the cover of the night, the Greek warriors disembark Trojan Horse and walk on small Trojan streets to avoid early detection.
+5. Installation - Greeks neutralise generals and executive power
+6. Command & Control - Greeks establish command and control over Troy
+7. Maintain - Greeks take measures to maintain control of the city.

 # Domain 8